 No-Risk, 100-Night Sleep Trial

 Amerisleep offers a 100-night trial with each of their beds.
-This risk-free sleep trial allows the customer to try out the bed in their own home for over three months— with their own bed frame, bedding, and partner, if they have one.
-Amerisleep does ask that you try out the mattress for at least 30 nights, since this time period allows for your body to adjust to the feel of the new bed.
-After 30 nights and before 100, you can initiate a return and Amerisleep will pick up your mattress at no extra charge.
+This risk-free sleep trial allows the customer to try out the bed in their own home for over three months— with their own bed frame, bedding, and partner if they have one.
+Amerisleep does ask that you try out the mattress for at least 30 nights since this time period allows for your body to adjust to the feel of the new bed.
+After 30 nights and before 100, you can initiate a return and Amerisleep will help you find a place to donate your existing mattress.

 Backed by a 20-Year Warranty